iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

  atanh x = (log (1 + x) - log (1 - x)) / 2
 ```

-Time to update our methods
+Time to update our methods {#sec:floating-calculus}
 --------------------------

 We already have our type and its instances.